noether/visionloc/README.md

 Compile it!

-1. Loading a static image (1600x1200), localizes three robots
+1. imagedtmx: Loads a static image (1600x1200) and localizes three robots

-g++ imagedtmx.cc -o imagedtmx -ldmtx -lopencv_core -lopencv_highgui
+usage: imagedtmx <path to your image> (you can use the images in the test folder)

-imagedtmx <path to your image> (you can use the images in the test folder)
+2. camdtmx: Streams from the default camera, localizes one robot

-2. Stream from the default camera, localizes one robot g++ camdmtx.cc -o camdmtx -ldmtx -lopencv_core -lopencv_highgui -lopencv_imgproc camdmtx
+usage: camdmtx

 2. LIBRARY